It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Calling the Old Man Out: Aneirin and Prosper's account of the battle in the Hall in Dyn Eidin turns into calling Mynyddog to account for his failure to reinforce them.

 - Defeat Means Friendship: Zig-zagged.
-Prosper accidentally shames a shieldbearer named Faelinn during a test, and Faelinn resents it until another test exposes the same weakness in Prosper to him.
+Prosper accidentally shames a shieldbearer named Faelinn during a Trust Building Blunder, and Faelinn resents it until another test exposes the same weakness in Prosper to him.
 They fall together during the siege of Catraeth and become Cynan's replacement shieldbearers, and though still not exactly friends, they'd rather go into the Last Stand together than not.

 - Divided We Fall: Mynyddog of the Gododdin is trying to unite a warhost of the kingdoms of the northwest, in the tradition of Artos, to check the expanding Saxon kingdom of Deira.
 His fellow rulers decline to send troops to his support, and the Shining Company is sacrificed in the hope of killing the dynamic king of Deira.